Are you curious about blog life? We help you decide if you should start a blog. We share what we wish we had known before we hit the ground running.

 - Prepare for the realities of blogging

-- Give you some resources to help you begin your journey
+- Give you our best tips and resources to help you start a blog

 The first year you feed your blog.

 The second year your blog feeds itself.

 The third year your blog feeds you.

 Should I Start a Blog?
 What to Know Before You Begin

 Don’t expect to be making money out of the gate.
 In fact, prepare to invest some money.
 You are starting your own business.
 You are not just becoming a writer, photographer, creator of whatever you are blogging about, but you are also going into business.
 There are so many hats to wear as a blogger.
 In addition to the ones I just mentioned you will also oversee marketing, sales, technology, and more.
 Creating a blog is much more entrepreneurial than we originally imagined.

 Let’s get into the biggest shocker Jodie and I had, which is the technology side.

 Jodie and I really had no idea how much tech support we would require.
 We knew we needed help to set ourselves up, but the reality is we need on-going tech support.
 It is expensive, but essential.
 The fact is most of us creatives don’t have the knowledge or training it takes to create and manage “the underbelly” of a blog, otherwise known as coding.